Philosophical Foundation and Execution Overview

 And Looking Forward...

-When properly executed, the remarkable appeal of a retired jetliner as a home springs from the magnificent technology and beauty of the sculptured structure itself.
+When properly executed the remarkable appeal of a retired jetliner as a home springs from the magnificent technology and beauty of the sculptured structure itself.
 Jetliners are masterful works of aerospace science, and their superlative engineering grace is unmatched by any other structures people can live within.
 They're incredibly strong, durable, and long lived.
 And they easily withstand any earthquake or storm.
-Their interior is easy to keep immaculately clean because they are sealed pressure canisters, so dust and insects can't intrude from the outside.
-And they're quite secure - when all the doors are closed and locked, they're highly resistant to intruders.
+Their interior is easy to keep immaculately clean because they're sealed pressure canisters and thus dust and insects can't intrude from the outside.
+And they're quite secure - when all doors are closed and locked they're highly resistant to intruders.
 So the human hearts inside feel wonderfully safe and comfortable.

 And when fully intact, as is proper*, they look spectacular from the outside too.
 They are sleek, gleaming aerospace sculptures which speak volumes about the beautiful side of mankind's constructive heart - with every gaze they vividly display humanity's collective push toward higher achievements and a brighter future.

 So they serve their owners superbly not only in practical terms, but in spiritual terms as well.
 From both the inside and the outside they make people feel special and contribute mightily toward their pursuit of human dignity and fulfillment.

 However, there is a practical challenge: They are difficult to move over land.

 Normally of course homes and buildings are assembled from small components which are rather easily transported to a building site by ordinary trucks or vans.
 So there's almost never a need to transport large components.
 But retired jetliners are in effect pre-assembled homes, so they require transport as a single large structure.
 And generally that can be quite difficult.

 But there are means to resolve this problem...